lucatironi/lucatironi.github.io/_posts/2013-5-18-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_two.md

 Unless you want to send curl command in order to create new tasks, we need to add the most important feature of the app: the "new task" view.

-First thing first, modify the <code>viewDidLoad</code> method inside the <code>TasksListController</code> adding the "+" button to the right of the navigation bar, besides the refresh button.
+First thing first, modify the `viewDidLoad` method inside the `TasksListController` adding the "+" button to the right of the navigation bar, besides the refresh button.

 {% highlight ruby %}
 # file app/controllers/TasksListController.rb